 The fact that arrays use an index(also called a subscript) to access each item is important.
 It means we can easily access all the items in an array using a For Loop.

-- Static – an array of fixed size.
+- Static – an array of fixed length.

-The difference between these arrays mainly in how they are created.
+The difference between these types is mostly in how they are created.
 Accessing values in both array types is exactly the same.
-In the following sections we will cover both types.
+In the following sections we will cover both of these types.

-As you can see the size is specified when you declare a static array.
-The problem with this is that you can never be sure in advance the size you need.
-Each time you run the Macro you may have different size requirements.
+As you can see the length is specified when you declare a static array.
+The problem with this is that you can never be sure in advance the length you need.
+Each time you run the Macro you may have different length requirements.

 If you do not use all the array locations then the resources are being wasted.
-If you need more locations you can used ReDim but this is essentially creating a new static array.
+So if you need more locations you can use ReDim but this is essentially creating a new static array.

 The dynamic array does not have such problems.
-You do not specify the size when you declare it.
-Therefore you can then grow and shrink as required
+You do not specify the length when you declare it.
+Therefore you can then grow and shrink as required:

-Public Sub DecArrayDynamic() ' Declare dynamic array Dim arrMarks() As Long ' Set the size of the array when you are ready ReDim arrMarks(0 To 5) End Sub
+' https://excelmacromastery.com/ Public Sub DecArrayDynamic() ' Declare dynamic array Dim arrMarks() As Long ' Set the length of the array when you are ready ReDim arrMarks(0 To 5) End Sub

 The dynamic array is not allocated until you use the ReDim statement.
-The advantage is you can wait until you know the number of items before setting the array size.
-With a static array you have to give the size up front.
+The advantage is you can wait until you know the number of items before setting the array length.
+With a static array you have to state the length upfront.

 To give an example.
 Imagine you were reading worksheets of student marks.
-With a dynamic array you can count the students on the worksheet and set an array to that size.
-With a static array you must set the size to the largest possible number of students.
+With a dynamic array you can count the students on the worksheet and set an array to that length.
+With a static array you must set the length to the largest possible number of students.

 To assign values to an array you use the number of the location.
-You assign value for both array types the same way.
+You assign the value for both array types the same way: